What is a cover letter?

 In addition to these sample cover letters, you can find a range of other, often discipline-specific cover letter examples through these UW-Madison resources:

 - SuccessWorks has developed a useful resource that features an overview of cover letters.
 It provides a breakdown of this genre’s main parts as well as an example cover letter and resume, all in response to an included job posting for a position with Americas Society Council of the Americas.
 All of this is located here.

-- UW-Madison’s Law School has nine wonderful examples of cover letters for law-related jobs here.
+- UW-Madison’s Law School has several wonderful examples of cover letters for law-related jobs here.
 These are organized according how far the applicants were into their law school careers (i.e., L1, L2, and L3).

 - The Career Center for the School of Education has information about cover letters as well as sample cover letter for someone applying to be an elementary school teacher here.